Faculty & Staff

 She was drawn to Boulder Valley Waldorf for yet another life learning experience and strongly agrees are youngest learners learn through play.
 In her spare time she likes to golf, hike, home improvements, scrapbook, bake, but treasures time spent with family and friends.Natalie is very excited to be a part of such a warm and welcoming community at Boulder Valley Waldorf School.

 Amanda is a Colorado native and has been working with children for the last twenty years.
 She has six children of her own, two of them adopted from Liberia, West Africa.
 She found Waldorf through the homeschooling community.
 While raising her children she volunteered for several organizations including Colorado Youth at Risk, Court Appointed Special Advocates and Lutheran Family Services.
 She has spent several summers taking youth groups on international service trips, teaching nature camps, road trips with her children and attending meditation retreats.
 Her last several years were spent teaching in Denver Public Schools and a small private alternative school.
 She is passionate about yoga, dancing, reading, natural remedies, conscious parenting, cycling, meditation, cooking for her family and being outdoors.

-Nancy Gruskay, Second and Third Grade (Dragonfly) Teacher
+Nancy Gruskay, Third and Fourth Grade (Dragonfly) Teacher

 Nancy, the youngest of three children, was born in New Haven, Connecticut.
 Her father was a pediatrician and her mother was a kindergarten teacher.
 From an early age, Nancy knew that she wanted to be a teacher and by the age of 10, she was teaching younger children how to swim.